davidvuong/ddfa-rn-app/README.md

 **Welcome to ddfa-app!**

 This is the frontend component of the DDFA (Double D Food Adventures) app.
-It's written in JavaScript (ES6) using [React Native](https://facebook.github.io/react-native/) and only supports iOS.
+It's written in JavaScript using [React Native](https://facebook.github.io/react-native/) and supports both iOS and Android.
 You can checkout the backend [here](https://github.com/davidvuong/ddfa-api).

 ## Installation